grame-cncm/faustwebsite/_posts/2016-01-13-polyphonic-instruments.markdown

 ### Description of the polyphonic instrument ###

-First you'll have to describe the voice in Faust then use the **mydsp_poly** class to combine several voices.
+First you'll have to describe the voice in Faust, then use the **mydsp_poly** class to combine several voices.

 #### Programing the instrument voice ####